- 4.97k views

 At first glance, Ushuaia may look relatively quiet and quaint — its pastel colored houses and structures seemingly offer little room for adventure and exploration.
-However, there are plenty of things to do in Ushuaia that will keep you occupied for several days during your Argentinian travels.
+However, there are plenty of things to do in Ushuaia that will keep you occupied for several days during your trip to Argentina.

 Those who enjoy hiking and exploring the great outdoors will revel in the pristine nature at the Tierra del Fuego National Park.
 The park is accessible on a day hike from Ushuaia, where slippery icy glaciers peek out from above the trees, miles of isolated steppe extend as far as the eye can see, and dense forests, peat bogs and challenging terrain occupy the land in front of you.
 Tierra del Fuego has one of the most advanced hiking trails to offer in Patagonia.

 The scenery is beautiful, yet moody and mysterious with a history to match.
 Locals tell stories of indigenous tribes, shipwrecks and otherworldly beings that have lived in this area.
 After your visit, you will feel as though you have just returned from an ethereal land also.

 - Best season: The warmest months to travel to Ushuaia are between December and March.
 If you are an avid trekker and the Tierra del Fuego accounts for a large portion of your Ushuaia itinerary, then perhaps you may wish to travel either side of this period to avoid hiking in the highest temperatures.